-My current research is focused primarily on the relationship between responsibility and awareness, where the guiding question is whether blameless ignorance excuses.
+My current research is focused primarily on the relationship between responsibility and awareness, where the guiding question is when and why blameless ignorance excuses.
 The answer to this question has implications for the epistemic condition on tracing, whether culpable ignorance can mitigate blameworthiness, and skepticism about blameworthiness more generally.
 I have also written on the relationship between voluntariness and responsibility as well as the ethics of blame.
 Below are some papers I’ve published on these topics.

 Circumstantial Ignorance and Mitigated Blameworthiness